xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     -us                     : enable unsafe shutdown when initiated by the user (e.g. with CTRL-C), this can cause data loss and will prevent state save from working
     -user username          : database username

-_For development only:_
+_For development and debug only:_

     -dev                    : development mode
-    -echo                   : server enter in echo mode and data is not processed
-    -la                     : not available
+    -echo                   : server enables echo mode (0: off, 1: raw with not processing, 2: gate values, 3: space values) -la                     : not available
-    -raw                    : this is a special debug mode showing only the accumulated resultrs and the samping window

 **1.5 INSTALLATION**
 _Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database